RunestoneInteractive/RunestoneServer/pip2/source/Functions/Returningavaluefromafunction.rst

 The problem with this function is that even though it prints the value of the squared input, that value will not be returned to the place where the call was done.
-Since line 6 uses the return value as the right hand side of an assignment statement, the evaluation of the function will be ``None``.
-In this case, ``squareResult`` will refer to that value after the assignment statement and therefore the result printed in line 7 is incorrect.
+Instead, the value ``None`` will be returned.
+Since line 6 uses the return value as the right hand side of an assignment statement, ``squareResult`` will have ``None`` as its value and the result printed in line 7 is incorrect.
 Typically, functions will return values that can be printed or processed in some other way by the caller.

 A return statement, once executed, immediately terminates execution of a function, even if it is not the